 Domestic applications: Applicants are encouraged to submit complete applications as early as possible.
 Early applications are given interview priority and incomplete applications may not be considered.
 The last day to receive applications is 1 February 2016, and only in rare cases will we consider an application submitted after this date.

-International students who wish to apply are directed to the VCU Global Education Office.
+International students who wish to apply are directed to the International Admissions website.

 - Baccalaureate degree or its equivalent at the time of enrollment, with an undergraduate GPA of 3.5.
 To report your GRE score, use VCU Code 5570.

 - GRE scores must be current (taken within the past five years), with scores at the 75th percentile or greater preferred.